takeoutweight/Clojure-CHR/README.md

-Quick little implementation of CHR in Clojure
+Quick little implementation of CHR in Clojure.
+Attempting to roughly follow CHR2 as described in Peter Van Weert's dissertation [Extension and Optimising Compilation of Constraint Handling Rules](https://lirias.kuleuven.be/bitstream/123456789/266875/1/thesis.pdf)

+Disclaimer:

+Set semantics is currently baked in.
+Propagation history is opt-in.
+No "aggregates" semantics yet.
+No optimizations to speak of.

 _Not tested.
 Don't build bridges that depend on this code._

 Use the RULE macro for CHR-like definitions:
 --------------------------------------------